 While it is true that communication methods have changed significantly since the era of the advertising magnates seen in the “Madmen” television series, the focus remains the same: engage conversation, expand your reach and educate the public.
 People in a communication position are many times the key liaison with clients, other employees and the world.

-The core curriculum of the SNHU online communications degree incorporates various courses to ready you for a job in public relations, social media management, publishing, and much more.
+The core curriculum of an online communications degree should incorporate various courses to ready you for a job in public relations, social media management, publishing and much more.
 Instruction is given on editing for print media and publications, advertising, creating press releases, and developing content for new media.
-Publishing in new media includes drafting headlines, learning typography, and enhancing search optimization for websites and blogs.
+Publishing in new media includes drafting headlines, learning typography and enhancing search optimization for websites and blogs.
 You'll learn how to maintain a clear and reputable brand identity through various mediums, including email newsletters, compelling website content and constructing responsible social media strategy.
-You'll also learn to hone proper message delivery for in-person engagements with coworkers, stakeholders across the globe, or a high-end donor interested in investing in your idea.
-SNHU's comprehensive communication curriculum can furnish you with the skills needed to be a competitor in this fast-paced and ever-changing global communication environment.
+You’ll also learn to hone proper message delivery for in-person engagements with coworkers, stakeholders across the globe, or a high-end donor interested in investing in your idea.
+A comprehensive communication curriculum can furnish you with the skills needed to be a competitor in this fast-paced and ever-changing global communication environment.

-An SNHU BA in Communication and MA in Communication degrees cover communication theory and industry-specific practices, that will help you build a strong foundation in effective communications.
+Bachelor's and master's in communication degrees cover communication theory and industry-specific practices, that will help you build a strong foundation in effective communications.
 You will also gain computer and graphic design skills to help prepare you for careers in advertising, corporate communications and more.
 You can choose a concentration such as new media, professional writing or public relations to target your curriculum even further.

 An online communications degree or a business communication degree can prepare you to communicate in business with confidence.
-BA and MA in Communication degree students learn to create accurate and compelling messaging, providing the skills needed to be effective in the global communication environment.
+Bachelor's and master's in communication degree students learn to create accurate and compelling messaging, providing the skills needed to be effective in the global communication environment.
 According to PayScale.com, some promising positions with top salaries in the communications industry may include:

-SNHU courses emphasize and explore the entire process of engaging others in a globally-based, professional stage.
-An SNHU online communications degree, or a business communications degree, prepares you for communicating on various platforms.
-These platforms could be video conferencing on Skype, conducting webinars, or utilizing collaborative project management software to help bring professionals and their ideas together cohesively.
+An online communications degree, or a business communications degree, can prepare you to communicate on various platforms.
+These platforms could be video conferencing on Skype, conducting webinars or utilizing collaborative project management software to help bring professionals and their ideas together cohesively.

-Kellie Abernethy '16 recently graduated with her Master in Communication with a concentration in New Media and Marketing, and currently enjoys work as a journalist for a military publication.
+Kellie Abernethy '16 recently graduated from Southern New Hampshire University with her master's in communication with a concentration in new media and marketing, and currently enjoys work as a journalist for a military publication.
 She said, "The SNHU curriculum helped adjust my focus to a global level and understand how to operate in an interconnected world.
 My capstone class helped me understand how to communicate with a team spread out across the country."